Australian Parliament resumes for first time since election

 Prime Minister Scott Morrison won a surprise third three-year term at elections on May 18.

-The conservative government is giving priority to passing tax cuts that will costs AU$158 billion over a decade.
+The conservative government is giving priority to passing tax cuts that will cost AU$158 billion over a decade.

 The government doesn’t hold a majority in the Senate, so it will need either the support of the center-left opposition Labor Party or at least four of six unaligned senators to make the tax cuts law.